JMalvin06/WA-Controls-Coding-Challenge/controls_path_planning/README.md

 # Risk Aware Planning

 ## Description
-The algorithm used for this challenge is a modified version of the commonly used A* algorithm, which allows for risk aversion.
-For each node, it calculates the g and h values normally, but in its f value calculation it adds a weight based on if the node is in a high risk zone.
-Because the optimal risk weight may be different for each site, 25 different weights are tested, and the path with the lowest score value is chosen.
-Score is determined by  **risk** + **path_length**/3.
+The algorithm used for this challenge is a slightly modified version of the A* algorithm, which adds weights for risk aversion.
+It calculates the g and h values for each node normally, but when calculating the f value it adds weight based on whether the node is in a high risk zone.
+Because the optimal risk weight may be different for each site, 25 different risk penalty weights are tested, and the path with the lowest score value, determined by **path_risk** + **path_length**/3, is chosen.